The 3-piece avalanche rescue kit is a must-have for backcountry adventures. Get this and you'll be safe and secure!

 The role of beacons, probes, and shovels

-This is necessary to receive radio waves sent by the transceiver carried by the buried person (person needing rescue), or to transmit radio waves to announce one's own location if one is caught in an avalanche and becomes buried.
+to receive radio waves transmitted by a transceiver held by a buried person (person in need of rescue), or to transmit radio waves to signal one's location if buried in an avalanche.

 [Probe]